emesene/emesene/osx/README.markdown

 You should end up with an emesene.app in the dist folder

 If you are planning to release emesene at step 3, run sh build_osx.sh dorelease, this will create a folder ready to be made into a DMG.

+### Caveats

+* DMG has to be built manually, just create a new disk image from the dist/emesene folder.
+The background image is in dist/emesene/.background
+* DMG volume icon has to be set manually